What should we be teaching toddlers?

-There is no to reason not to talk to your toddler about gravity, friction and photosynthesis.
+There is no reason not to talk to your toddler about gravity, friction and photosynthesis.

 You’re just giving a name to a concept that many older toddlers will already understand.

-For example, climbing up a slide with slippery socks is harder than with grippy shoes or bare feed that provide fiction.
+For example, climbing up a slide with slippery socks is harder than with grippy shoes or bare feet that provide fiction.

 Don’t underestimate what a toddler is capable of understanding.